akrantz01/krantz.dev/content/projects/autodeploy.md

 Then it reads a file named `autodeploy.toml` for the actions to run while deploying the service.
 There are currently two possible actions that can be run: executing a command and copying a file/directory.

-This was built for the [WaffleHacks](https://wafflehacks.tech) hackathon which is occurring from July 9th to 11th, 2021.
+This was built for the [WaffleHacks](https://wafflehacks.tech) hackathon which is occurring from August 27th to 29th, 2021.

 {{< project GitHub="https://github.com/WaffleHacks/autodeploy" >}}